-- National Gambling Bill was referred to the Mediation Committee and we awaiting process to commence. - The Companies Regulations for the two Bills are to be developed and there will be consultations with regulators and corporate law industry role players. - Copyright & Performers Protection Bills were referred to the Constitutional Court and awaiting judgement. - Further review work on the Liquor Amendment Bill and updating of the Liquor Amendment Bill for Minister's consideration, - Confirmation of policy issues in consumer, lotteries and credit for consideration in the Department for further policy and legislative development
+- The National Gambling Amendment Bill is in Parliament and was awaiting the Mediation process, - The Companies Regulations for the two Bills are to be developed and there will be consultations with regulators and corporate law industry role players, - The Copyright Amendment Bill and Performers' Protection Amendment Bill may be submitted to the President from the Portfolio Committee.
+The Regulation branch will commence the process of development of the Regulations for both of the Bills.
+There will be consultations with industry stakeholders, - Further review work on the Liquor Amendment Bill and updating of the Liquor Amendment Bill for Minister's consideration, - Confirmation of policy issues in consumer, lotteries and credit for consideration in the Department for further policy and legislative development.